 - Hides must be tagged with either a CITES or SC Harvest tag before being sold, transferred, bartered or given to another person.
 Prior arrangements with a SCDNR Office must be made in order to obtain CITES validation tags.
-Because of the sheer volume of hides received, most tanneries or hide buyers may require a CITES tag in order to process or purchase an alligator hide. - Alligator skulls must be permanently labeled or marked "SC Alligator" with the corresponding alligator harvest tag number.
+Because of the sheer volume of hides received, most tanneries or hide buyers may require a CITES tag in order to process or purchase an alligator hide. - Alligator skulls must be permanently labeled or marked "SCAlligator" with the year taken and corresponding alligator harvest tag number.
 A "Sharpie" or other type of permanent marker can be used to write this information directly on the part.
 Markings on display items (i.e. skulls) can be written on the bottom (ventral side) of the skull so that it is not immediately visible.
 Other parts destined for export from the U.S. may require CITES tags and labeling of the individual parts.

-Alligator Skull (ventral view) showing required harvest information, lower jaw is not shown.
+Alligator Skull (ventral view) showing required harvest information and year taken, lower jaw is not shown.